pkostelnik/hypervlab/README.md

 Here you will find some usefull PowerShell scripts, which will make a LAB deployement on Hyper-V (local) faster and hopefully also easier.

+## Prerequisites
+### VHDX

+The script buids a new VM based on differentiating VHDX File(s), so you need to create one VM Manually and Sysprep the system after updating it to the latest time.

+sysprep location:

+systemdrive:\windows\system32\sysprep

+sysprep /oobe /generalize /shuutdown

+- oobe = (re)activate Out-of-Box-Experience
+- generalize = remove any GUID/UUID and such uniq identifyiers
+- shutdown = Shutdown the VM after sysprep cleanup

 ### Scripts included from 23.09.2022

 * VM Prepopulation (Working on GUI and automation)